ro5han/kubernetes-ingress/docs/content/installation/installation-with-helm.md

 This chart deploys the NGINX Ingress Controller in your Kubernetes cluster.

+{{< caution >}}
+As of Release 3.3.0 of the Ingress Controller, our Helm chart is now on v1.0.0

+Changes have been made to the following values in our `values.yaml` file:

+1. `controller.ingressClass` is now represented as `controller.ingressClass.name`
+2. `controller.serviceMonitor` is now `prometheus.serviceMonitor`

+If you use a custom name for your ingress class, please set it using the new `controller.ingressClass.name`

+{{< /caution >}}

 ## Prerequisites

 **Note** All documentation should only be used with the latest stable release, indicated on